The Application Performance Buck Stops With IT

 If the last question made you wince, because you know that YOU are responsible for some of the workloads running in your organization that would benefit from additional performance, please read on.
 This article is just for you, even if you don’t consider yourself a “Techie”.

-Variables Affecting the Performance of Your Applications
+These Variables Affect the Performance of Your Applications

 Before we get started, you should know that there are many variables that can affect the performance of the applications that you care about the most.
 The slowest, most restrictive of these is referred to as the “Bottleneck”.
 Think of water being poured from a bottle.
 The water can only flow as fast as the neck of the bottle, the ‘slowest’ part of the bottle.